 Q: Are there limits to how much I can buy?

 A: People with a Colorado ID can buy up to an ounce of marijuana at a time.
-People with an out-of-state ID can buy up to a quarter ounce.
+In 2016, the purchase limit for tourists was increased to an ounce; previously it was a quarter-ounce.

 Q: Was there enough pot to go around for recreational customers on Jan.
 1?